AlbinDalbert/CLI-Toolbox/README.md

 Then just update your cargo the everything is up and running.

+## Example
+For example on how to use this, take a peek here https://github.com/AlbinDalbert/advent-of-code-2022

 ## Road-map
 This is still in a very early stage, a lot of things have not been implemented and/or works yet.